dpryan79/libBigWig/README.md

 # Python interface

 There are currently two python interfaces that make use of libBigWig: [pyBigWig](https://github.com/dpryan79/pyBigWig) by me and [bw-python](https://github.com/brentp/bw-python) by Brent Pederson.
 Those interested are encouraged to give both a try!

+# Building without remote file access

+If you want to compile without remote file access (e.g., you don't have curl installed), then you can append `-DNOCURL` to the `CFLAGS` line in the `Makefile`.
+You will also need to remove `-lcurl` from the `LIBS` line.